DaveCaulfield/mkg-north-dublin-martial-arts/README.md

   ## Free Class Form
    - A free class form encourages the user to try a frre class.
 The form stands out on the page and has a call to action submit button.
-   - The form has three input fields - first name, last name, and enail.
+   - The form has three input fields - first name, last name, and email.
 All fields are required to allow the form to be submitted.

    <img src="docs/readme-images/free-class-form.png" alt="screen shot mkg north dublin free class form" />

   [Back to top](#mkg-north-dublin)

   ## Jeet Kune Do Video
-   - The video content demonstrating some training in Jeet Kune Do and the quote are re-assuring to the user and helps encourage the user to try out a class.
+   - The video content demonstrating some training in Jeet Kune Do and the quote are re-assuring to the user and helps motivate and encourage the user to try out a class.
    - The video does not play automatically and is controlled by the user.

 <img src="docs/readme-images/jkd-video.png" alt="screen shot mkg north dublin jkd video" />